agrc/sweeper/readme.md

 ### Metadata

-Checks to make sure that the metadata meets [the SGID Metadata Minimum Requirements Document](https://gis.utah.gov/about/policy/metadata/#basic-sgid-metadata).
+Checks to make sure that the metadata meets [the basic SGID Metadata Requirements](https://gis.utah.gov/about/policy/metadata/#basic-sgid-metadata).

 #### Tags